 – close to 25,000 public sector jobs will be cut

 – there will be €10bn in total of spending cuts including 30% from growth-encouraging investment

 It seems hard to comprehend how the Irish government thinks that these measures are consistent with their prediction that GDP will rise by an average of 2.75% from 2011 to 2014.
 As BBC Newsnight’s Paul Mason points out:

 “the markets clearly believe there is little chance of the growth story coming true.
 Since 2pm the cost of borrowing for Ireland has crept upwards.”

 Putting all this aside, Ireland’s 12.5% corporation tax rate will stay exactly where it is in the blind hope that their recovery will be export-led.
 Don’t forget this is the tax rate – praised as a “shining example” by George Osborne – which helped lure businesses like Shire Pharmaceutical among others across the Irish Sea.
 Despite being handed an €85bn loan, creditor countries have got no concessions at all on corporation tax.
 The race to the bottom – which Britain has joined by cutting corporation tax from 28% to 25% in the coming years – will only continue.

 Perhaps the only positive from today’s package is the introduction of a “site value tax” on land.
 Economist Philippe Legrain tweets today that it’s, “a reform the UK and others should emulate”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.